Energy Management

 TL;DR: Americans work more hours than they sleep during the workweek, but longer hours don't mean better productivity.
 Research shows strategic microbreaks boost performance by managing energy levels before fatigue sets in.
 Time-blocking creates structure that protects both focused work time and essential breaks.
 The most productive workers optimize energy and focus, not hours worked.

-The Meeting Marathon Effect: How to Recover Between Back-to-Back Calls
+How to Recharge Between Back-to-Back Video Calls

 TL;DR: Back-to-back video meetings drain energy through continuous cognitive load, suppressed movement, and lack of recovery time.
 Strategic 60-second resets between calls—combining breathing, movement, and eye rest—can dramatically improve focus and prevent compound fatigue throughout marathon meeting days.